minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-pastimes-for-a-convalescent.md

 ## Wash balls

-You need to throughly clean the wash balls before you give them to your dog.
+You need to thoroughly clean the wash balls before you give them to your dog.
 I washed them twice before I gave them to Miki.

 Wash balls are a great way to entertain your convalescent dog because you can put wet food in them and it takes quite a long for a dog to lick them clean.